Civil Damages for Securities Fraud Claims

 For this type of remedy to apply, the plaintiff must file their claim for rescission soon after discovering the fraud.

-If you or someone you know believes you were a victim of securities fraud and you would like to know more about the legal damages you may be entitled to recovery, please call us at 212-203-9300 for a free and confidential consultation.
+If you or someone you know believes you were a victim of securities fraud and you would like to know more about the civil damages for securities fraud, please call us at 800-767-8040 for a free and confidential consultation.